-We believe that there are several competitors for each of our products in the Proprietary Products segment.
-These competitors include CSL Behring Ltd., Grifols S.A. (which acquired a previous competitor, Talecris Biotherapeutics, Inc. in 2011), Octapharma and Kedrion (other than for KEDRAB).
-These competitors are multi-national companies that specialize in plasma derived protein therapeutics and are distributing their plasma derived pharmaceutical products worldwide.
+There are a limited number of direct competitors for each of our products in the Proprietary Products segment.
+These competitors include CSL Behring, Grifols (which acquired Biotest AG during 2022), Kedrion (other than for KEDRAB) (which merged with BPL during 2022), and ADMA Biologics Inc. Most of these companies are multinational corporations that specialize in plasma derived protein therapeutics and are distributing their plasma derived pharmaceutical products worldwide.
 We have not seen significant changes in the activities of our competitors in recent years.
 Additionally, our strategic alliance with Kedrion in the United States has strengthened our KEDRAB competitive positioning in the market.
-The recent acquisition of Biotest by Grifols and the recently announced potential merger between Kedrion and BPL might have an effect on competition landscape.
+The acquisition of Biotest by Grifols and the merger between Kedrion and BPL might impact the markets that we operate in.
+In some international markets, such as India, Thailand and Russia, we also have local competitors for KAMRAB and KAMRHO (D).

-In addition, we face potential competition from other pharmaceutical companies who develop and market non-plasma derived products that are approved for similar indications as our Proprietary products.
+In addition, we face potential competition from other biopharmaceutical companies that develop and market non-plasma derived products that are approved for similar indications as our Proprietary products.

-Our competitors have advantages in the market because of their size, financial resources, markets and the duration of their activities and experience in the relevant market, especially in the United States and countries of the European Union.
-Most of them have an additional advantage regarding the availability of raw materials, as they fractionate plasma internally and own plasma collection centers and/or companies that collect or produce raw materials such as plasma.
+In cases of existing competition, our competitors usually have advantages in the market because of their size, financial resources, plasmacollection capacity, and the duration of their activities and experience in the relevant market, especially in the United States and countries of the European Union